 When Queen Victoria’s court was at Osborne the eyes of the world were on Cowes.
 Many of her family were active members of the Squadron, including her grandson the Kaiser with his several yachts named Meteor.
 The Squadron Regatta became a dazzling yachting and social event under the aegis of the Prince of Wales, later King Edward VII, who became Commodore of the Club in 1882 following the death of Lord Wilton.
 The Prince’s most famous yacht Britannia was sailed to even greater effect by his son King George V and ‘the King’s Sailing Master’ Sir Philip Hunloke, one of the century’s greatest helmsmen, who was to be Commodore of the club 1943-47.

-The unbroken royal association with the Squadron, begun by George IV and continued today by HM The Queen as patron, has ensured that the club has remained a centre of attention, particularly in Cowes Week.
-Despite the recent decommissioning of the royal yacht Britannia which had been a focal point of Cowes Week for many years, HRH Prince Philip – the Squadron’s Admiral, a former Commodore and a keen yachtsman – continues to be an active participant.
+The unbroken royal association with the Squadron, begun by George IV and continued to this day, has ensured that the club has remained a centre of attention, particularly in Cowes Week.
+Despite the decommissioning of the royal yacht Britannia which had been a focal point of Cowes Week for many years, the Late HRH Prince Philip, a former Commodore and a keen yachtsman, would remain an active participant whenever possible.
 Today the view of the castle, with its red and white striped Platform roof, is known throughout the world and the club’s start line has seen the beginning and end of many of the world’s greatest yacht and power boat races.
 Squadron members have taken part in many of these for an active interest in yachting or yacht racing is still a prime requirement in those invited to become members.